Sian Proctor

-Sian Hayley "Leo" Proctor (March 28, 1970, Hagåtña, Guam) is an American commercial astronaut, geology professor, and science communicator.
-She was also the education outreach officer for the first Hawai’i Space Exploration Analog and Simulation (HI-SEAS) Mission.
+Sian Hayley "Leo" Proctor (March 28, 1970) is an American commercial astronaut, geology professor, artist, author, and science communicator.
+She became the first female commercial spaceship pilot and the first artist selected to go to be an astronaut on the all-civilian Inspiration4 orbital spaceflight, 15 September 2021.
+As pilot of the Inspiration4's SpaceX Crew Dragon space capsule, Proctor became the first African-American woman to pilot a spacecraft.
+She was also the education outreach officer for the first Hawaii Space Exploration Analog and Simulation (HI-SEAS) Mission.
+In 2024, Proctor was selected to be a U.S. Science Envoy for the United States Department of State.

+Since Inspiration4, Sian Proctor has become a noted Afrofuturist artist, poet and author.
+Proctor is the first African American astronaut to paint in space.

-On September 15, 2021, she was launched into Earth's orbit as the pilot of the Crew Dragon space capsule, as part of the Inspiration4 private orbital spaceflight.
-As the pilot on this mission, she became the first African American woman to pilot a spacecraftShe is also a Major in the Civil Air Patrol where she serves as the aerospace education officer for its Arizona Wing.
+Proctor is a major in the Civil Air Patrol where she serves as the aerospace education officer for its Arizona Wing.

-Biography
+Life and education

-She was born in Hagåtña, Guam on March 28, 1970, to a Sperry Univac engineer who was working for NASA at the Guam Remote Ground Terminal during the Apollo era.
-After the Moon landings, Proctor's family moved to Minnesota and later to various Northeastern states while her father changed jobs.
+Sian Proctor was born on 28 March 1970, in Hagåtña, Guam, to Edward Langley Proctor Jr. and Gloria Deloris.
+Her father was a Sperry Corporation UNIVAC engineer working for NASA at the Guam Remote Ground Terminal during the Apollo era.
+She is the youngest of four children, with two brothers, Edward Langley Proctor III and Christopher Proctor, and sister Robyn Selent.
+After the moon landings, Proctor's family moved to Minnesota and later to various Northeastern states while her father changed jobs.
 Her family moved to Fairport, New York, when she was 14 where she later graduated from Fairport High School.